 Research has proven that both glutamine and BCAAs have real benefits.
 Maintaining high-intensity exercise requires Glutamine to pack on muscle.

 It comes down to your workout goals to determine whether Glutamine and BCAAs will help you build lean muscle and reduce fatigue and soreness.
 Exercises requiring more intense programs and more Glutamine are often more challenging to sustain.
 With BCAAs, you will get more out of your workout.

 It depends on what you need, and not which is better for you — Glutamine or BCAAs.
 The amino acid glutamine serves as a source of nourishment for muscles.
 Glutamine fuels your muscles when you exercise and enables you to do intense training that leads to results.
 BCAA is a fundamental component of muscle building.
-BCAAs are amino acids that provide the basic building blocks to muscle protein synthesis.
+BCAAs are amino acids that provide the basic building blocks for muscle protein synthesis.

 Whether you want to gain muscle sustainably, lose weight, or do both—Mirganshi is the person you reach out to!
 She has a B.Sc in Nutrition and Dietetics from Lovely Professional University (LPU) and certification from Gold’s Gym Fitness Institute (GGFI).
 She grew up and completed her schooling in Jaipur, Rajasthan back in the early 2000s.
 Currently, she helps hundreds of individuals in correcting their diets, lifestyle habits, and physical health.

 She currently lives with her husband in Navi Mumbai, and they have been happily married since 2017.
 She is also a fitness freak herself and has completed several marathons like TATA Mumbai Marathon, Pinkathon, and more!
 In her free time, she likes to listen to music while writing her journal.
 Discipline is her best friend, and she ensures to impart this virtue in her clientele as well.